On Meta-Prompting: A Categorical View of Prompting an LLM

-\end{lemma} \begin{proof} (sketch) Remark that $\tilde{T_1},\tilde{T_2}$ are the descriptions of the inclusion functors $T_1, T_2$.
+\end{lemma} \begin{proof} (sketch; full proof in \appref{lemma1proof}) Remark that $\tilde{T_1},\tilde{T_2}$ are the descriptions of the inclusion functors $T_1, T_2$.
 So the existence of $F$ depends on whether there exists a way to rewrite every possible rewrite of $\tilde{T}_1$ into some rewrite of $\tilde{T}_2$, and then mapping it to actual morphisms in its respective categories.

 To see this, note that every $t \in \text{Img}(f_1)$ is a rewrite of $\tilde{T}_1$.
 Then every $h_1 \in \Hom_{\text{\textbf{Task}}_{1}}(-,-)$ as defined by $T_1$ is in a one-to-one correspondence with $\text{Img}(f_1)$, along with a corresponding exponential object in $\text{\textbf{Task}}_{1}$ with the verbatim string description.
 A symmetric argument applies to $\text{\textbf{Task}}_2$.
 Hence the functor $F$ may be constructed by mapping back the exponential objects to every $h_1$ (r. $h_2$). \end{proof}